chase-ramsey/broadsheet/README.md

 Because Broadsheet operates entirely on the front-end, there are some issues with cross-origin resource sharing when making requests for RSS data.
 In order for these requests to go through, you'll have to install an extension in your browser that adds the appropriate headers to whitelisted addresses.
 For Chrome, I recommend the [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) plugin, which allows you to save template addresses to add these headers to.
 Once installed, click on the extension at the top of the browser, and in the dropdown, enable the extension, and save the following templates:
   * https://*/rss
   * https://*/feed

 These two templates will allow requests to all of the preselected feeds and most unique user feeds without interrupting any requests to Firebase.
-However, you may find that with any user unique feeds, additional address templates may need to be added to the extension to allow all requests.
+However, you may find that with some user unique feeds, additional address templates may need to be added to the extension to allow all requests.
 If you're having issues with this, please feel free to reach out to me.

 ### Features